 Weiser also contacted local media directly (the Laguna Beach Independent – cover story with photo!
 Stu News, and the LA Times) to promote the event, as well as using social media campaigns.

 April 26, 2016 – Napa Branch

-It was standing room only at the Napa County Library when the Napa branch started a conversation about race, looking at how we think, talk, feel and behave about issues of race, ethnicity, stereotypes and “otherness”.
-The community dialog was an effort to foster introspection, offer tools and resources and promote tolerance.
+It was standing room only at the Napa County Library when the Napa branch started a conversation about race.
+The evening focused on looking at how we think, talk, feel, and behave regarding issues of race, ethnicity, stereotypes, and general “otherness”.
+The community dialog was an effort to foster introspection, offer tools and resources, and to promote tolerance.